Proxy Meaning Explained: What Is a Proxy Server?

 Alternatives to Proxy Servers

 The readiest alternative to proxy servers is a VPN.
-These virtual private networks also serve as intermediaries between you and the Internet, concealing your identity and making it possible to change your virtual location with the click of a mouse.
-However, despite these similarities, there are a number of key differences: VPNs offer far more security since they don't only conceal your IP address, but also your complete Internet traffic.
+These virtual private networks also serve as intermediaries between you and the Internet, hide your identity, and make it possible to change your virtual location with the click of a mouse.
+Despite these similarities, there are a number of key differences: VPNs offer far more security since they don't just conceal your IP address, but also your complete Internet traffic.

-Below, we've summarized what the most essential differences between a VPN and proxy server are:
+Below, we've summarized the key differences between a VPN and proxy server:

 Proxy server | VPN | |